Flag of the United States of America made entirely of flowers and natural materials Rose Parade 2014 Photo by J.Q. Rose |

 Secretary Clinton is not the first woman to run for President of the United States.

-the news media does not cover these parties' because they are usually too small or have only one issue in their platform.
+Women from minor parties have been nominated to be on the ballot too.
+But, the news media does not cover these parties' because they are usually too small or have only one issue in their platform.
 Their candidacies are not big enough, or perhaps, deemed not important enough to gather money-making ratings for the giant networks and cable news shows.

 According to womenshistory.org, the first woman to run for president was